The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Observational Methods

 Some pixels in our sources have low signal-to-noise, however, just reaching the threshold $S/N$ of 3 per pixel.
 These are usually the low surface brightness features we want to quantify.
-In order to reduce uncertainties in the estimates yielded by the SED fitting process we used Voronoi binning \citep{2003MNRAS.342..345C} to maximise the signal-to-noise of these features, while still preserving the spatial resolution of higher $S/N$ areas.
+In order to reduce uncertainties in the estimates yielded by the SED fitting process we used Voronoi binning \citep{2003MNRAS.342..345C} on the images of each galaxy to maximise the signal-to-noise of these features, while still preserving the spatial resolution of higher $S/N$ areas.
 We took the SDSS Petrosian apertures ($\sim$ 2 R$_{\mathrm{e}}$) for the central areas of our galaxies as this is the aperture used in the study of \citet{2016ApJ...824...45P} from which the parent sample is built in \citet{2020MNRAS.497.4262J} and from within which many of the integrated galaxy properties are estimated such as $t_{90}$.
-We then Voronoi binned all pixels inside of this aperture to a constant $S/N$ = 50 per bin, as the signal-to-noise per pixel in these regions is high.
-For all pixels outside of this aperture, the outskirts of the galaxy, we defined a constant $S/N$ = 10 per bin, as this is a high enough signal-to-noise to reduce uncertainties in the stellar mass estimates while avoiding the washing out of detail that can occur when Voronoi binning at a signal-to-noise of 50.
-This allowed us to probe features that have a surface brightness as low as $\sim$ 28 mag arcsec$^{-2}$ in the {\it r}-band.
-We also masked bins with contanimation from significant foreground and background objects in order to reduce contamination that could bias our results.
+We then Voronoi binned all pixels inside of this aperture to a minimum $S/N$ = 50 per bin, as the signal-to-noise per pixel in these regions is high.
+For all pixels outside of this aperture, the outskirts of the galaxy, we defined a minimum $S/N$ = 10 per bin, as this is a high enough signal-to-noise to reduce uncertainties in the stellar mass estimates while avoiding the washing out of detail that can occur when Voronoi binning at a signal-to-noise of 50.
+This results in bins with a $S/N$ >= 10, and with between 1 and $\sim$ 100 pixels, at an average of $\sim$ 4 pixels per Voronoi bin.
+We also masked bins with contamination from significant foreground and background objects in order to reduce contamination that could bias our results.
 We note that this makes up only 1.4 percent of all bins, and although increases with radius, due to less bins at higher radii, never contributes above 2.5 percent of all bins, hence we do not expect this to significantly bias our radial profiles.
 As tidal features are not uniform, we do not attempt to interpolate across neighbouring bins as this method would introduce its own biases to our results.